-The Space Between Stories ~
+The Space Between Stories: Evolving Consciousness ~

-Mostly what we are doing when we are in stress-reactivity is trying to find certainty.
+It helps to recognize that mentally, much of what we are doing when we are in stress-reactivity is trying to find certainty.
 We are trying to find some ground again; and everything we try to do then is, on some level, trying to frame things so we have a stable ground – something that allows us to say, “Oh, here is what’s going on!”
 We try to define it, as a means of regaining a sense of certainty and security – an illusion of control.
 Charles Eisenstein calls this place “the space between stories.”
 And if we grab on to the next story and act from that, then we don’t wake up.